marvinscham/duolingo-api-dockerized/README.md

   - Default: `Europe/Berlin`
 - `DUO_USERNAME`
   - Required for login
-- `DUO_PASSWORD`
+- `DUO_JWT`
-  - Required for login
+  - Login token (**Not your password!** Info on obtaining this is in the following segment)
 - `SERVER_URL`
   - Used for connectivity self check
-  - Example: `https://your-domain.com` → no trailing slash!
+  - Example: `https://your-domain.com` → without trailing slash!
 - `XP_SUMMARY_DAYS`
-  - Number of past days to get data from.
-Might stop working properly if > 300
+  - Number of past days to get data from. _Might stop working properly if > 300_
   - Default: `30`
 - `UPDATE_INTERVAL`
   - Time in minutes to request fresh data from Duolingo